GUIZERIX: Like Laurel, Vicksburg's revitalization is remarkable and ongoing - The Vicksburg Post

 Downtown Laurel, with its gilded storefronts and widespread variety of small businesses, could and should serve as a model for the rest of Mississippi’s small towns.
 However, if one travels a couple of blocks in any direction from the main drag, they are met with glimpses of a “Pre-Hometown” Laurel.
 Personally, I’m choosing to interpret those locations as brimming with potential — insurance for a few more seasons of the show, at least.

 The other realization I had was that Vicksburg is on the right track, by comparison.
-Although our tourism industry is based on very different facets from Laurel, anyone who visits the River City is able to see the reward that’s come from our own Downtown revitalization.
+Although our tourism industry is based on very different facets from Laurel, anyone who visits the River City is able to see the reward that’s come from our own downtown revitalization.

 During a radio debate prior to the city’s municipal elections, South Ward Alderman Alex Monsour pointed out the number of buildings downtown that once stood abandoned not so long ago.
 The figure was staggering to me, as a newcomer to Vicksburg, because all I know is the bustling downtown streets we’re privileged enough to enjoy today.